 Remembrance weighs heavy on my mind, as it does for most Native people seeking to affirm cultural identity in a high-tech world.
 There is a comfort in being with those who understand.
 Our kids do not have to trade in their Indian values for education; the project carried ancient memory and cultural knowledge into their lives today.

 First Published in the winter 1997 issue of News from Native California. © Terra Trevor.

 Postscript: A number of the children who participated in the Tomol backyard building workshop have grown up and are now crewmembers and have made crossings from the mainland to Santa Cruz Island.

-ABOUT THE AUTHOR: Born in California, with roots in Colorado and Oklahoma, Terra Trevor is a member of Wordcraft Circle of Native Writers and Storytellers mentoring core and is of Cherokee/Delaware/Seneca/German descent.
+ABOUT THE AUTHOR: Born in California, with roots in Colorado and Oklahoma, Terra Trevor is the author of a diverse body of work.
 She values the collective experience and in addition to her solo work has collaborated with other writers and is a contributing author of 10 books.
 She was raised in a verbal tradition rich with storytelling, and is happiest near water.